mixxxdj/manual/source/chapters/hardware.rst

 Mixxx can work with any :term:`MIDI` or :term:`HID` :term:`controller` as long as there is a mapping file to tell Mixxx how to understand the controller's signals.
-Mixxx comes bundled with a number of MIDI and HID mapping presets, which are listed in the :ref:`Hardware Guide <hardware-guide>` section of this manual.
+Mixxx comes bundled with a number of MIDI and HID mapping presets, which are listed in the :ref:`Hardware Manuals <hardware-manuals>` section.
 For controllers that Mixxx does not yet support, you can `search the forum
 <https://mixxx.discourse.group/c/controller-mappings/10>`_ to see if anyone has
 started a mapping.
 You can also start one yourself using the information in the `Controller Mapping Documentation